-Vast forests, national parks the size of nations, and glaciers bigger than other US states.
+Alaska cruise holidays take passengers up close to vast forests, national parks the size of nations and glaciers bigger than in other US states.
 The word ‘epic’ barely does Alaska justice.
 It’s is a place that ignites what novelist Jack London termed the 'call of the wild'.
-Few other places in the US allow you to scale an unclimbed mountain, walk where potentially no human foot has trodden before, or head into a national park that gets fewer annual visitors than the International Space Station.
-Its wildlife is nothing to laugh about either.
+Few other places in America allow you to scale an unclimbed mountain, walk where potentially no human foot has trodden before, or head into a national park that gets fewer annual visitors than the International Space Station.
+Alaska wildlife is nothing to laugh about either.
 Who needs zoos when you can get close-up views of brown bears snatching leaping salmon out of angry waterfalls or see curious moose posing on national-park roadsides?
-Alaska is truly a land for wilderness purists who wish to observe big fauna in its natural habitat.
+Alaska cruises offer up a land for wilderness purists who wish to observe big fauna in its natural habitat.

 Icy Strait Point

 Icy Strait Point's waters are filled with endless treasures for cruisers.
 Located in Alaska’s largest Native Tlingit Village of Hoonah, Icy Strait Point is home to only 750 residents and preserves the ancestral importance of simplicity throughout the community.
 In these tranquil lands, you won’t find a streetlight or paved road in sight.
-It is also famously the entryway to Glacier Bay National Park and offers unparalleled views of this Unesco World Heritage Site.
+It is also famously the entryway to Glacier Bay National Park - a highlight on most cruises around Alaska - and offers unparalleled views of this Unesco World Heritage Site.
 With record-breaking catches, Icy Strait Point is also a fish-tasting mecca.
 Home to one of the largest concentrations of brown bears in the world, this unique destination features an abundance of wildlife in its forest-lined terrains.

 Sitka is a working town that has more going for it than just tourism.
 Commercial fishing is still a major player here.
 Another thing that sets Sitka apart from other Alaskan ports is its Russian heritage.
 See St Michael’s Orthodox Cathedral with its onion dome and the Russian Bishop’s House.
 While you’re there you can enjoy a nature safari by 4×4 or sea kayak, visit the Alaska Raptor Center, go bird- and bear-watching, dry-suit snorkel or book a 'ghosts of Sitka' city walk.
 Guided fly fishing and a sea otter quest are also available, along with Tongass National Forest nature hikes, a bike and hike combo tour, and local pub crawls.